You will be invited to an Individualized Education Program (IEP) meeting after your child's evaluation is completed.

 - If English is not your preferred language, request for your school, CSE or CPSE to arrange an interpreter at least 72 hours before the meeting.

-The IEP Team, of which you are a member, will review information from the evaluation and other sources to determine whether your child is eligible for special education services.
-If so, the team will work together in the meeting to develops an Individualized Education Program (IEP).
+The IEP team, of which you are a member, will review information from the evaluation and other sources to determine whether your child is eligible for special education services.
+If so, the team will work together to develop an IEP at the meeting.

-- At least one general education teacher (when the child is or may be in general education)
+- A general education teacher (when the child is or may be in general education)

 - A special education teacher (if applicable)